Code-Institute-Submissions/Video-game-API-practice/README.md

 *This is a fictitious company*

 > VG Search is a video game search website that allows video game enthusiasts to find new games to play.
-Users can find a game based on a keyword and then retrieve information on that game such as release date, metacritic score and developer names.
+Users can find a game they have previously heard about based on a keyword and then retrieve information on that game such as release date, metacritic score and developer names.

 > VG Search allows users to randomly generate 6 games at a time with the aim of finding new gaming experiences that they may not have heard of otherwise.
+The previously mentioned details of these games can then be found at the click

 > Where information is available a chart will be generated that presents a visual representation of the games popularity.